Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_19_migrate_from_1AZ_to_3AZ/guide.en-gb.md

 >> > To interact with your Public Cloud Databases services via the OVHcloud API, make sure you've mastered the basics first by consulting our guide: [Public Cloud Databases - Getting started with APIs](/pages/public_cloud/public_cloud_databases/databases_02_order_api).
 >> >
 >>
->> To find the backup ID of an engine instance, use this following API call:
+>> To find the backup ID of a service, use this following API call:
 >>
 >> > [!api]
 >> >
 >> > @api {v1} /cloud GET /cloud/project/{serviceName}/database/postgresql/{clusterId}/backup
 >> >
 >>
->> This call retrieves the backup list of the engine instance concerned.
+>> This call retrieves the backup list of the concerned service.
 They are listed in order from the most recent backup to the oldest.
 >>
 >> If you want to check the information on a particular backup, you can use this API call:
 >>